 An overview of the basic techniques and processes of working with clay.
 Topics include hand-building and wheel-throwing methods, glazes and firing.
 This course will fulfill a humanities or liberal arts requirement for all majors.
-Fine Arts majors are directed to LART1450 as their elective.

 An introduction to the art teaching profession.
 Provides an overview of issues concerning the theory and practice of art education, as well as possible career paths in art education.
 Topics include, but are not limited to: history of art education in American schools; theory and practice in art education; child development in art; life in the art classroom; and career paths in art education.
 Twenty hours of classroom observation in an art(s) program is required.